biolab/orange3-recommendation/README.md

 Orange3 Recommendation is a Python module that extends [Orange3](http://orange.biolab.si) to include support for recommender systems.
 All features can be combined with powerful data mining techniques from the Orange data mining framework.

+**The library is still in development**, further modifications have to be done in *BRISMF*, *SVD++* and *trustSVD* related with efficiency, correcting bugs, adding options (learning the bias instead of using the stardard deviation by default) and adding more algorithms

 Dependencies
 ============